Any use? research report

-Elephant in the Room (EITR) is a regional youth-led mental health campaign organised by young people from Belfast Youth Forum, NI Youth Forum and Children’s Law Centre.
+Elephant in the Room (EITR) is a regional youth-led mental health campaign organised by young people from Belfast Youth Forum (now known as Belfast City Youth Council), NI Youth Forum and Children’s Law Centre.

 From this, a Youth Mental Health Committee was formed to explore issues connected to mental health and young people, so that as many young people as possible have a meaningful say in shaping the future of mental health education and support services.

 This research lead to the Elephant in the Room report.

 To find out what young people in Northern Ireland thought and knew about mental health, such as:

 - where young people get their information about mental health and how do they rate this